-The table below describes the CMS-Flow cards related to the grain size class information.
+Table 4-34 below describes the CMS-Flow cards related to the grain size class information.

-Card Arguments Example Description SEDIMENT_SIZE_CLASS_DIAMETERS integer [real, real,, real] 3 0.1 0.2 0.3 Specifies the number of grain sizes followed by the grain sizes for each size class in mm.
+Card Arguments Example Description SEDIMENT_SIZE_CLASS_NUMBER integer 3 Specifies the number of grain size classes.
+MULTIPLE_GRAIN_SIZES integer [real, real,, real] 3 0.1 0.2 0.3 Specifies the number of grain sizes followed by the grain sizes for each size class in mm.
+SEDIMENT_SIZE_CLASS_DIAMETERS integer [real, real,, real] 3 0.1 0.2 0.3 Specifies the number of grain sizes followed by the grain sizes for each size class in mm.
 Same as MULTIPLE_GRAIN_SIZES.
 SEDIMENT_SIZE_CLASS_LIMITS integer [real, real,, real] 4 0.07 0.15 0.26 0.34 Specifies the size classes limits.
 The first entry is the number of size class limits which is one greater than the number of size classes.

-Table 4-39.
+Table 4-35.
 CMS-Flow cards related to the grain size classes

-It is only necessary to specify either the size class characteristic diameters or limits.
+• It is only necessary to specify either the size class characteristic diameters or limits.
 The other will be calculated internally by the model.